Painting by Lory Williams Winford

-Andreas is currently Lecturer of Piano at Indiana State University, where he oversees the Applied Piano program.
-He is also Artistic Director of RiverSong Music Inc., a non-profit organization that promotes community education and enrichment through classical music.
-He holds a Doctor of Music degree from Indiana University, mentored by the legendary pianist Menahem Pressler.
+Andreas has served as Lecturer of Piano at Indiana State University and is currently Assistant Lecturer of Piano at the Cork School of Music at Munster Technological University in Cork, Ireland.
+He is also Artistic Director of RiverSong Music Inc., a non-profit organization that promotes community education and enrichment through classical music .
+He holds a Doctor of Music degree from Indiana University, mentored by pianist Menahem Pressler.

 Photo by Gregory Wang

 Mark Kaplan has been professor of violin at the Indiana University Jacobs School of Music since 2005.
 Prior to that, he served as professor with distinction at UCLA.